Triangle groups, automorphic forms, and torus knots: Background

 The set of fibres in a fibred torus form an orbifold described as follows.
 In the notation of the definition of a fibred torus, put $D=\DD^2\times \{1\}\subset T$.
 If $T$ is trivially fibred, then each fibre intersects $D$ exactly once, and hence $D$ parametrizes the fibres.
 In this case we have a regular fibration, and the base space is the manifold $D$.
 If $T$ is $(p,q)$-fibred, then the core intersects $D$ once, while each of the other fibres intersects $D$ at $q$ distinct points.
 The set of fibres is the orbifold $D/\ZZ_q$, where $\ZZ_q$ is viewed as the groups of $q$-th roots of 1 acting on $D$ by multiplication; the singular locus consists of a single cone point.
 More generally, the set of fibres in a Seifert fibred 3-manifold M is a 2-dimensional orbifold $\Theta$ whose singular locus consists of cone points corresponding to the singular fibres in $M$.
-In such case $\Theta$ is called the {\bf base orbifold} of the Seifert fibration $M$.
-When the singular fibres are finite in number, we can compute the fundamental group of the base orbifold using proposition \ref{Prop Orbigroup Scott}.
+In such a case, $\Theta$ is called the {\it base orbifold} of the Seifert fibration $M$.
+When the singular fibres are finite in number, we can compute the fundamental group of the base orbifold using Proposition \ref{Prop Orbigroup Scott}.

-\begin{zab} Let $M$ be a connected Seifert fibred manifold.
+\begin{remark} Let $M$ be a connected Seifert fibred manifold.

 (*) All regular fibres in $M$ are isotopic.
 Indeed, let $l$ and $l'$ be two regular fibres.
 Let $\gamma$ be a path connecting $l$ with $l'$, which does not intersect a singular fibre.
-Then $\gamma$ can be covered by a finite number of open trivial fibred solid tori $T_1,...,T_n$, such that $T_1 \supset l$ and $T_n \supset l'$.
-Now the result follows from the fact, that all fibres in a trivial fibred solid torus are isotopic.
+Then $\gamma$ can be covered by a finite number of open trivially fibred solid tori $T_1,...,T_n$, such that $T_1 \supset l$ and $T_n \supset l'$.
+Now the result follows from the fact, that all fibres in a trivially fibred solid torus are isotopic.

 (**) Let $l$ be a regular fibre, let $m$ be a base point for $\pi_1(M)$ lying on a regular fibre, and let $\gamma$ be a path from the point $m$ to $l$.
 Then the element $\tau \in \pi_1(M,m)$ represented by $\gamma^{-1} . l . \gamma$ does not depend on the choice of $\gamma$.
-Indeed, if $\gamma_1$ is another path from $m$ to $l$ and $l_m$ be the regular fibre containing $m$, then, by (*) above, $\gamma^{-1} . l . \gamma \sim l_m \sim \gamma^{-1} . l . \gamma$, where $\sim$ denotes a homotopy keeping the base point $m$ fixed.
+Indeed, if $\gamma_1$ is another path from $m$ to $l$ and $l_m$ be the regular fibre containing $m$, then, by (*) above, $\gamma^{-1} . l . \gamma \sim l_m \sim \gamma_1^{-1} . l . \gamma_1$, where $\sim$ denotes a homotopy keeping the base point $m$ fixed.